astarrrrrrrrrr-wq/escrowallet/replit.md

 ## Overview

-This is a Telegram bot project that provides escrow services for cryptocurrency transactions, specifically for USDT on the Polygon network.
-The bot acts as an intermediary for peer-to-peer transactions, holding funds in escrow until both parties fulfill their obligations.
+This is a sophisticated Telegram marketplace bot that provides automated USDT trading with escrow protection.
+The bot features a complete order matching system where buyers and sellers can post orders, get automatically matched, and complete trades with dual confirmation security on the Polygon network.

 ## User Preferences